GameFoundry/bsf/Documentation/GitHub/compiling.md

 You can choose to use a different *CMake* generator than those specified above, as long as the platform/compiler is supported:
   - Supported platforms:
-    - Windows
+    - Windows, Linux
-    - (Mac & Linux coming soon)
+    - (macOS coming soon)
   - Supported compilers:
     - MSVC++ 14.0 (Visual Studio 2015)
 	- MSVC++ 15.0 (Visual Studio 2017)